What Happened to Benetton? (and 14 Other Brands from the 70s and 80s)

 Priscilla/Adobe colorful sketch of poodle generated using artificial intelligence

 Nothing was as bright and bold quite the way the designs were from Lisa Frank.
-The rainbow tiger prints and bright unicorns were all over shirts, stickers, and plenty of other products in malls across the country.
+The rainbow tiger prints and bright unicorns were all over shirts, stickers, and many other products in malls nationwide.

 Want something with a Lisa Frank design today?
 Try a Lisa Frank-branded BlendJet blender or brightly printed nail wraps.
-And yes, you can still get Lisa Frank stickers as well.
+And yes, you can still get Lisa Frank stickers.

 Jellies